This example assesses the death risk of patients who experienced heart failure.

 However, we will use input selection to select features in the data set that provide the best generalization capabilities.

-The following image shows the training and selection errors as a function of the number of inputsusing this method.
+The following image shows the training and selection errors as a function of the number of inputs using this method.

-In the end, we obtain a training error = 0.6934 WSE and a selection error = 0.8234 WSE, respectively.
+In the end, we obtain a training error = 0.693 WSE and a selection error = 0.823 WSE, respectively.
 Also, we have reduced the number of inputs to only 5 features.
 Our network is now like this:

 6. Testing analysis

-The objective of testing analysis is to validate the performance of the generalization properties of the trained neural network.
+The objective of testing analysis is to validate the generalization performance of the trained neural network.
 To validate a classification technique, we need to compare the values provided by this technique to the observed values.
-We can use the ROC curve as it is the standard testing method for binary classification projects.

 The binary classification tests are parameters for measuring the performance of a classification problem with two classes:

-• Classification accuracy (ratio of instances correctly classified): 0.762
+• Accuracy (ratio of instances correctly classified): 0.762

-• Error rate (ratio of instances misclassified): 0.237
+• Error (ratio of instances misclassified): 0.237

 • Specificity (ratio of real positives that the model predicts as positives): 0.805